arch-beryllium/build/README.md

 ./flash_boot.sh <image name> <panel type>
 ```

-On the first boot it will take a longer time, because it resizes the rootfs to the full size of the SD card.
-Please
+On the first boot it will take a longer time, because it resizes the rootfs to the full size.
+Please don't turn it off
-don't turn it off in that time.
+in that time.

 # SSHing into the device